This post featuring these vegan + gluten-free Meyer lemon poppy seed muffins is sponsored by Danone North America. Please see my disclosures.

 How to Make Vegan + Gluten-Free Lemon Poppy Seed Muffins

-You’re going to flip once you see how easy it is to make this vegan and gluten-free lemon poppy seed muffin recipe.
+You’ll flip once you see how easy it is to make this vegan and gluten-free lemon poppy seed muffin recipe.

-In one bowl, combine all dry ingredients including the gluten-free flour, xanthan gum (omit if your gluten-free flour blend already contains it), granulated sugar, lemon zest, baking powder, baking soda, salt, and poppy seeds.
+In one bowl, combine all dry ingredients, including the gluten-free flour, xanthan gum (omit if your gluten-free flour blend already contains it), granulated sugar, lemon zest, baking powder, baking soda, salt, and poppy seeds.

-In a second bowl, combine all wet ingredients including the So Delicious Vanilla Coconutmilk Yogurt Alternative, lemon juice, apple cider vinegar, oil and vanilla and stir well to combine.
+In a second bowl, combine all wet ingredients, including the So Delicious Vanilla Coconutmilk Yogurt Alternative, lemon juice, apple cider vinegar, oil, and vanilla, and stir well to combine.

-Remember to so zest those lemons BEFORE you cut into them.
+Remember to zest those lemons so BEFORE you cut into them.
 It’s so much easier to zest an intact lemon.

-Now combine the wet and dry ingredients and stir well, by hand, to form your muffin batter.
+Now combine the wet and dry ingredients and stir well by hand to form your muffin batter.
 Easy, right?

-Prepare your muffin tin either with cooking spray or muffin tin liners, and then add an ice cream scooper full of batter to each cup.
+Prepare your muffin tin either with cooking spray or muffin tin liners and then add an ice cream scooper full of batter to each cup.
 Fill each cavity about two-thirds of the way full to leave room for the batter to rise.

 Bake the muffins at 375º F for 18-23 minutes until muffins are light golden brown and when no batter comes off on a toothpick inserted into the center.